Kavaeric/p700/codex/Iakan.md

 * **Iakan III**: The training tailfin is removed from iakan IIIs and replaced with the final tail nocks.
 Some more advanced manoeuvres are taught at this stange, including hovering.
 * **Iakan IV**: Training wings are removed from iakan IVs.
 In some cases, simulated railguns are added.
 All other flight skills are taught at this stage, including operation in extreme environments.
 * **Iakan V**: All limitations removed, full flight power and weapons capability if any.

+Pre-stage V iakans are often affectionately referred to as "ike tykes" by those raising them.

+## Occupations
 {% include modal.html file="iakan_night.jpg" align="right"
    caption="A pair of iakans travelling at night, with primary drives active." %}

-## Occupations
 A common misconception is that iakans are military-focused aerosynths; While military enlistment is common for many iakans, this is not legally compulsory nor prescribed on iakans from their anatomy.